 Users often prefer video over graphics.
-In a report by Adobe title “The State of Content: Expectations on the Rise” emphasized some important finding related to video content.
+In a report by Adobe titled “The State of Content: Expectations on the Rise” emphasized some important findings related to video content.
 Given a 15 minute time window, about 66% of the population would prefer watching a video over reading lengthy content.

 6) Heavy Images, Graphics and Multimedia:

 While we are on the topic of mobile-friendly web design, an extension of an age-old trend needs to be considered.
 Images, graphics and multimedia used cannot be too heavy for the page to load.

 While this is a given for desktop access, it is even more critical for portable smart device access.
 On the go, users tend to have less time and patience.
 According to a survey result published Adobe over 50% of users polled said they would stop viewing video content if it took to long to load.

 - First, ensure suitable videos or infographics are included to communicate key information.